 A long cord-traced path lined with trim lawns winds through formally-appointed grounds with century-old trees at the stately Chateau de Sully (4*).
 Dating back to the 16th century, the property has a chapel with listed frescoes and walls pierced with miniature gun ports, a vast cylindrical dovecoat with bas relief and at the rear, an English garden.
 Welcome to the heart of history in this noble dwelling set between Port-en-Bessin and Bayeux (the latter is merely 4 km away), which will guide you through the 18th century in the footsteps of the Lords of Sully.
 The interior of the hotel features furnishings in the French style tradition.
 The 13 bedrooms within the chateau are all uniquely decorated and have their own personality, and look out over the expansive grounds, while the 9 spacious rooms in the Manor provide direct access to the pool and spa facilities.
 There is complimentary wi-fi in all of the rooms of the manor, in the suites and also in the lounges.
 The restaurant within the chateau features dishes gleaned from the land and sea of the area and are fashioned with the freshest of ingredients.
 Enjoy fine dining in the two chandelier lit dining rooms complete with a veranda which overlooks the garden.
 A wine cellar with over 500 selections of wine with a focus on French wines will surely delight.
 On the leisure side of things, there is an indoor heated swimming pool with fitness and training room as well as a wellness centre which includes a sauna and jaccuzzi.
 There is also a tennis court and billiards room on site.

 Today's highlight is the jewel of Brittany, the island of Mont Saint Michel - a UNESCO world heritage site and one of the most visited sites in France.
-Explore the spectacular and well-preserved Norman Benedictine Abbey of St Michel at the peak of the rocky island, and the surrounding winding streets of the medieval town in the company of a local guide for a 3hr guided tour.
+Explore the spectacular and well-preserved Norman Benedictine Abbey of St Michel at the peak of the rocky island, and the surrounding winding streets of the medieval town in the company of your driver-licensed guide for a 3hr guided tour.
 The bay of Mont Saint Michel has some of the highest tides in Europe and the link road between the mainland and the island is often submerged due the tides.
 This region is well known for its apple orchards (you will have probably seen a few this morning!) and of course, it's cider (both alcoholic and non-alcoholic).
-Try some of this local produce en route back to Bayeux this afternoon.
-You have your driver-guide at your disposal for the rest of the day (total duration: 8hrs).
+Try some of this local produce en route back to Bayeux this afternoon (tasting included).
+You have your driver-guide at your disposal for the rest of the day.

 The culinary specialities of Mont Saint Michel are omelettes, whipped until frothy and light, and saltmarsh lamb (agneau de Pré Salé) which is sourced locally.
 It is worth noting that eateries in Mont Saint Michel, are mostly overpriced.
 The old town at the base of the abbey hosts a wide selection of restaurants, cafés, fast food outlets and other food venues.
 Du Guesclin, on the ramparts offers good views out to the sea, and the "menu touristique", can include oysters, omelets and lamb, and starts from approximately €17, which is positively cheap by Mont St Michel standards.
 La Mere Poulard, right at the entrance of the island is world famous for their omelette and proudly showcases many celebrities on the walls which has dined here including Ernest Hemmingway and Yves Saint Laurent amongst others.
 They put non-traditional ingredients into it and cook it right in front of the window of the restaurant.
 Be careful to make reservations ahead of time because it is usually crowded.
 Also they only sell their world famous omelette at certain times of the day, so when you make reservations, be sure to make them for the right time if you're intending to get an omelette. (expect to pay more than €30 per omlette).